thethomaseffect/monogame-mock-sprites/README.md

 A library that allows the creation of mock sprites for use in rapid games development in situations where the developer does not access to art assets.

+_Note:_ I no longer develop using Monogame so this small prototype will never be anything more.
+I may someday implement a JavaScript version.

 Licenced under the MIT licence.

 The MIT License (MIT)